Mandatory MFA (Multi-Factor Authentication)? Plan for Lockouts

 As organizations continue to adopt mandatory MFA, it’s essential to proactively address the insatiable surge in user lockouts.
 Lengthy MFA reset processes can leave users frustrated and fed up; while outdated verification methods create enormous security holes that give attackers a “backdoor” into user accounts.

-With Nametag, organizations can enable self-service MFA resets that simultaneously enhance security while improving user experiences and reducing stress on IT helpdesk teams.
-Get in touch to learn more or get a live demo.
+With Nametag, organizations can enable self-service MFA resets that simultaneously enhance security while improving user experiences and reducing the burden on the helpdesks.
+Get in touch to learn more or request a demo.

 Secure your helpdesk against social engineering and impersonators.